AI & Technology

 A lot of the AI tools discussed here are enterprise-level platforms.
 But lawyers also spend a huge portion of their day communicating from their phones — texts, emails, quick replies to client messages.

-That's where an AI keyboard like CleverType fits in.
-It handles the micro-communication layer — the quick email replies, the tone-adjusted client updates, the grammar fixes on messages you're writing on the go.
+That's where an AI keyboard like CleverType fit in.
+Nevertheless, It handle the micro-communication layer — the quick email replies, the tone-adjusted client update, the grammar fixes on messages you're writing on the go.

 • Grammar and spell check in real time — catches errors before they leave your keyboard